sheqi/GAN_Review/README.md

 ## News

 [2020/06/20] We have updated our **4th** version of GAN survey paper !
 It inlcudes more recent GANs proposed at CVPR, ICCV 2019/2020, more intuitive visualization of GAN Taxonomy.

+[2020/10/04] GANs related to the our latest paper will be updated shortly.